canonical/ubuntu.com/templates/legal/ubuntu-advantage-service-description/index.md

     5. The Kernel Livepatch Service is available for generic and low latency 64-bit Intel/AMD kernels starting with the 4.4 kernel.
     6. Only the default LTS kernel is available for livepatching.
 This includes  its backport as the last HWE kernel to the previous LTS release.
 4. <h4>Extended Security Maintenance</h4>
-     1. Extended Security Maintenance provides available High and Critical CVE fixes for a number ofserver packages in the Ubuntu Main Repository.
+     1. Extended Security Maintenance provides available High and Critical CVE fixes for a number of server packages in the Ubuntu Main Repository.
 A complete list of packages included in Extended Security Maintenance for a given release can be found at: [https://wiki.ubuntu.com/SecurityTeam/ESM/](https://wiki.ubuntu.com/SecurityTeam/ESM/)
      2. Extended Security Maintenance is only included for 64-bit x86 AMD/Intel installations.
      3. Extended Security Maintenance does not provide:
         1. Bug fixes for packages in the end of life release, unless a bug was created by an Extended Security Maintenance security update